opea-project/Enterprise-RAG/src/comps/embeddings/README.md

 ### Prerequisite: Start Embdedding Model Server

-The OPEA Embedding Microservice interacts with an Embedding model endpoint, which must be operational and accessible at the the URL specified by the `EMBEDDING_MODEL_SERVER_ENDPOINT` env.
+The Embedding Microservice interacts with an Embedding model endpoint, which must be operational and accessible at the the URL specified by the `EMBEDDING_MODEL_SERVER_ENDPOINT` env.

 Depending on the model server you want to use, follow the approppriate instructions in the [impl/model_server](impl/model_server/) directory to set up and start the service.